 Benefits of a headless CMS

-Structuring your website architecture in this way and separating content management from the front-end (or “presentation” layer) offers a number of benefits not only from a technical perspective, but that also enhances the experience you get when managing and authoring content across your digital ecosystem, and your users get when interacting with your digital platforms and products.
+Building your website with a headless CMS and separating content management from the frontend offers a whole host of benefits not only from a technical perspective, but also enhances the experience for you and your users.
+You get an improved experience when managing and authoring content across your digital ecosystem, and your users get a more powerful and seamless experience when interacting with your digital platforms and products.
 This improved experience can help to improve conversion rates, customer and brand loyalty, and ultimately help you stand out amongst your competitors.

 Flexibility

-For example, a charity might want to take donations via their website, a mobile app, and have a way of bringing all this data together and displaying it for internal reporting.
-With a headless approach, the front-end of the website, the app and the reporting dashboard could all be developed with the relevant platform or framework, but all of the donations, user information and other data would be manageable and accessible from one CMS.
+For example – a charity might want to take donations both via their website and a mobile app, and have a way of bringing all this data together and displaying it for internal reporting and management.
+With a headless approach, the frontend of the website, the app and the reporting dashboard could all be developed with the relevant platform or framework, but all of the donations, user information and other data would be manageable and accessible from one CMS.

 Scalability